My story is a little …..

 About my designs:

 I don’t have a specific style.
 My designs are all different.
 You can find Victorian, modern and contemporary in my work and you can find all of them in just a one piece.
 I use a lot of purple and blue colors/shades.
 Of course, gold, silver and bronze go with it.

 Color matters.
-Everyone who knows my work noticed that all shades of purple are my colors… Purple is very rare in nature and maybe because of that I involve it in my creations like my sub-conscious try to make some kind of balance in my mind.
-And yes, I like all shades of blue, too.
-All that water around us did its job 🙂
+Everyone who knows my work noticed that all shades of purple are my colors.
+Purple is very rare in nature and maybe because of that I involve it in my creations.
+It is or my sub-conscious try to make some kind of balance in my mind.
+And yes, I like all shades of blue too, you know all that water around us did its job 🙂

 Lately, pastel colors became interesting for me.
 The only problem I have with them is – how to take a good photo 🙂